I’m a community organiser and author rooted in Danish civil society.

 - In 2010, I co-founded Borgerlyst, a laboratory for civic engagement, with Nadja Pass.
 “Borgerlyst” is a Danish neologism that can be translated as ‘civic desire’.
 It is meant as a sort of play on the phrase ‘civic duty’.
 Whereas civic duty is all the obligations, rules and expectations society forces upon you, civic desire is something like the opposite.
 With Borgerlyst, we wanted to create a platform to make it easier for citizens to connect with each other and realise their civic desires.
 In 2015, I left Borgerlyst to focus on working with community organising in Copenhagen.

 - As part of Borgerlyst, I developed Samtalesaloner – conversation salons in English – a format for helping people meet and get to know one another.
 I host conversation salons and give courses for people interested in hosting their own salons.

 - From 2015 to 2018, I helped found and build Medborgerne – the first broad-based citizens’ alliance in Denmark based on the IAF model.
 From 2016 to 2018, I was employed as the organisation’s first community organiser and help establish the alliance in the Nørrebro/Nordvest neighbourhoods of Copenhagen.
-I’m now serving on the organisation’s Board of Trustees.

 I have a Master’s degree in Anthropology from the University of Copenhagen.
 I wrote my thesis on the shared use and development of the Ubuntu Linux open source system.